LZ7AA/HomeAssistant/Hassio-WiFi-AP/README.md

-# Hass.io Access Point
+# Hass.io WiFi Access Point
 Use your hass.io host as a WiFi access point - perfect for off-grid and security focused installations.

 ## Main features
-- Create a WiFi access point with built-in (Raspberry Pi) or external WiFi (USB) cards (using hostapd)
+- Create a WiFi access point with the built-in (Raspberry Pi) or external WiFi (USB) dongle (using hostapd)
-- Hidden or visible SSIDs
+- Hidden or visible SSID
 - DHCP server (Optional.
 Uses dnsmasq)
 - MAC address filtering (allow/deny)
 - Internet routing for clients (Optional)
+- Allows for off-grid (stand-alone) AP, without LAN (ethernet) connection Clients are provided with 8.8.8.8 1.1.1.1 DNS in this case.
+Internet access (Masquarade to default route interface) goes via end0.

 ## Installation

 Please add
-`https://github.com/mattlongman/hassio-access-point` to your hass.io addon repositories list.
+`[(https://github.com/LZ7AA/HomeAssistant.git)]` to your hass.io addon repositories list.
 If you're not sure how, see [instructions](https://www.home-assistant.io/hassio/installing_third_party_addons/) on the Home Assistant website.

 ## Config